Fastener Build Cycle¶

 and how they will be effected.

-instance is required to instantiate a
+An Evaluator instance is required to instantiate a

-, and an Applicator
+Selector, and an Applicator.

-that is is passed a list of Part
+that is is passed a list of Part instances, and

 that the overridden perform_evaluation()

-method is buffered in the eval
+method is buffered in the eval attribute.

 Selector¶

-is what chooses, or tunes a part to fit the situation
+The Selector is what chooses, or tunes a part to fit the situation

-assessed by the Evaluator
+assessed by the Evaluator.

 For example, a bolt that is the perfect length, or a screw that has enough thread to grip, but no so much as to stick out the other side.